NG-NEST/ng-nest/lib/ng-nest/ui/calendar/docs/readme.en_US.md

 ---
-label: 'Calendar 日历'
+label: 'Calendar'
 category: 'Data'
 ---

-# Calendar 日历
+# Calendar

-按照日历形式展示数据的容器。
+A container for displaying data in calendar form.

 ## Used alone